aimms/user-guide/aimms-ide/CPLEX/General/CPLEX_General_-_Write_Parameter_File.rst

-The parameters are printed using the CPLEX C API names as can be found in the:ref:`CPLEX_AIMMS_to_CPLEX_Mapping`  from AIMMS option names to CPLEX parameter names.
+The parameters are printed using the CPLEX C API names as can be found in the:ref:`option-CPLEX-aimms_to_cplex_mapping`  from AIMMS option names to CPLEX parameter names.